Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Guidance on Reward Standards and Transparent Decision-Making on Compensation

-At Daicel, we believe that providing secure rewards is an important element of an employee-friendly corporate culture.
+The Daicel Group believes that providing secure rewards is an important element of an employee-friendly corporate culture.
 As part of our process of human rights due diligence, we check whether Daicel Group companies are paying salaries in compliance with the laws and regulations of each country or region, including paying salaries above the statutory minimum wage and providing extra payment for overtime work.
 As a result, all the Daicel Group companies are in compliance with the law, and there have been no cases requiring corrective and remedial actions.
-While such legal compliance is a given, the Daicel Group’s Human Resource Guidelines also request each Group company to “conduct verification of company compensation levels and salary items against external benchmarks regularly” to maintain the competitive level of reward standards based on the labor market.
+While such legal compliance is a given, the Daicel Group’s Human Resource Guidelines also request each Group company to “conduct verification of company compensation levels and payslip details against external benchmarks regularly” to maintain the competitive level of reward standards based on the labor market.

 Decisions on compensation are left to the discretion of each Group company, but we also pay due consideration to ensuring a transparent decision-making process for compensation.
 The Human Resource Guidelines state that we must “establish rules for wage structure and salary details, and disclose them to employees.”
 For example, Daicel Corporation discloses its salary scale to applicable employees in addition to its salary-related rules.